by Benita A. Esposito, MA, Licensed Professional Counselor

 1. We can learn how to be compassionate with ourselves when we feel needy.

-2. We can heal our wounds from not having our emotional needs met.
+2. We can heal our own wounds from not having our emotional needs met.

-3. We can choose to change our unhealthy coping patterns when we feel hurt.
+3. We can choose to change our unhealthy coping behaviors when we feel hurt.

 4. We can learn how to excavate our Authentic Selves and restore inner peace.